 As an IRS technology provider, ID.me is here to help verify your identity.

-If you are verifying your identity with ID.me for the first time, you can choose Self-Service or a live call with a Video Chat Agent.
-This article explains how to verify for the IRS with a Video Chat Agent.
+When verifying your identity with ID.me for the first time, you can choose Self-Service or a video call with a Video Chat Agent.
+This article explains how to verify for the IRS on a video call.

 Before you begin